 Compartmentation and intracellular traffic of mRNPs

-In eukaryotic cells, cytoplasmic mRNAs can be translated, degraded or stored, depending on the proteins which are bound to them.
-These proteins mediate a variety of post-transcriptional regulation pathways, which affect mRNA metabolism at various levels and are essential for many facets of cell physiology.
-Remarkably, many implicated factors accumulate in cytoplasmic membrane-less ribonucleoprotein (RNP) granules, which form following liquid-liquid phase separation: P-bodies, stress granules, germ granules, neuronal granules, etc. In spite of different names, morphology and exact composition, depending on the model organism, the cell type and the environmental conditions, most of these granules contain repressed mRNAs.
-The main issues concerning these granules are: How do they assemble?
-What is their protein and RNA content?
-What is their function in RNA metabolism?
-What is their function in cell physiology?
-In other words, what is the added function of these mRNP macro-aggregates over diffuse mRNPs?
+In eukaryotic cells, cytoplasmic mRNAs can be translated, degraded or stored, depending on the proteins that are bound to them.
+These proteins mediate a variety of post-transcriptional regulation pathways, which are essential for many aspects of cell physiology.
+Remarkably, many implicated factors and their target mRNAs accumulate in cytoplasmic membrane-less ribonucleoprotein (RNP) granules: P-bodies, stress granules, germ granules, neuronal granules, etc. These granules are also called condensates, as they form following liquid-liquid phase separation.
+Despite names, morphologies and molecular composition being different depending on the model organism, the cell type and the environmental conditions, all these granules contain repressed mRNAs.
+Our main goal is to understand how the molecular, cellular and physiological functions of these condensates differ from the functions of identical mRNPs diffuse in the cytoplasm.
+We want to decipher how do these granules assemble?
+What are their protein and RNA content and the dynamics of such content?
+What is their function in RNA metabolism, and more broadly in cell physiology?

 - What is their protein and RNA content?
 What is their function in RNA metabolism?
-We have pioneered a novel method to purify P-bodies from cells, called Fluorescence Activated Particle Sorting (FAPS).
-It enabled us to identify their protein and RNA content by mass spectrometry and RNAseq, respectively.
-Their analysis, combined with polysome profiling experiments, led us to conclude that P-bodies are primarily involved in mRNA storage [9–11].
-This approach now opens the possibility to investigate the dynamics of the P-body content in various conditions, cell environments and cell types.
+We have pioneered a method to purify P-bodies from cells, called Fluorescence Activated Particle Sorting (FAPS).
+This allowed us to identify their protein and RNA content by mass spectrometry and RNAseq, respectively.
+Their analysis, combined with polysome profiling experiments and in silico investigations, led us to draw two major conclusions: P-bodies store a large diversity of RNAs, most of them are coding but inefficiently translated, and they code for proteins with regulatory functions [1,8,9]; the mRNA GC-content is key to their localization in P-bodies (P-bodies only contain AU-rich mRNAs) and to post-transcriptional regulation in general (translation repression, mRNA decay pathways) [10,11].
+This kind of approach opens up the possibility to investigate the dynamics of the P-body content in different conditions, diverse cellular environments and various cell types.

 Poster flash talk (5 min)